Reşwan

-Reşwan, (ڕەشوان, Reşwan; Rişvan) also known as Reşiyan, is a Kurdish tribe, native to the western frontier of Kurdistan, mostly populating Adıyaman, Gaziantep, Kahramanmaraş and Malatya provinces in Turkey and also present in Konya and Ankara provinces, Raqqa in Syria, and they live in Gilan, Khorasan province Qazvin Province citisies in Iran.
+Reşwan, (ڕەشوان, Reşwan; Rişvan) also known as Reşiyan, is a Kurdish tribe, native to the western frontier of Kurdistan, mostly populating Adıyaman, Gaziantep, Kahramanmaraş and Malatya provinces in Turkey and also present in Konya and Ankara provinces, Raqqa in Syria, and Gilan, Khorasan and Qazvin provinces in Iran.
 Members of the tribe mostly adhere to the Hanafi school of Islam but some are Alevi.

 Etymology

 Nuh Ateş, a scholar and editor of Bîrnebûn, suggests that the name Reşwan is a compound of the Kurdish words reş and the plural form -ân.
 Stefan Winter argues Reşwan can be understood as "The Blacks" in Kurdish.
 Nonetheless, the name of the tribe was written in over fifty different ways in Ottoman documents due to erroneous translations from Kurdish.
 The tribe also goes by the name Reşî.

 History

 A tribe by the name of "Reşan" is mentioned in a Yezidi mişûr (manuscript) from 1207 AD, as one of the tribes affiliated to Pir Sini Darani, a Yezidi saint who is represented as the Lord of sea in the Yezidi religion. and today Yezidis from the Reşwan tribe live in Shengal and Duhok, while some of them live in Turkey and neighboring countries.

 The name of the tribe was recorded in the defter for Kahta, Besni and Adıyaman in 1519, after Sultan Selim I conquered the area.
 The tribe was recorded again in 1524 and 1536.
 During this period, there were inconsistencies about which families were part of the tribe and its population.
 Nonetheless, they were mainly transhumant nomadic and engaged in agriculture as well.

-Reşwan Kurds are mentioned in the geography book Cihannuma, which began being written in 1648 by the Ottoman intellectual, Katip Çelebi.
+Reşwan Kurds are mentioned in the geography book Cihannuma, by the Ottoman intellectual Ebū Bekr b.
+Behrām ed-Dimaşḳī.
 He describes Reşwan Kurds as Yazidis who live in Ufacıḳlı, Baḳrāṣlı and Behisnī.
 Additionally, it is mentioned that most of the people of Malatya are Kurds and that one of their clans in these parts are "mischievous rebels" and "highway robbers".

 Somewhen in the 17th century, the earliest mention is from 1683, the tribes taxes were included into the Ottoman foundation financing the construction and maintenance of the Atik Valide Mosque.

 According to Johann Ludwig Burckhardt, Reşwans were often in contact and at war with nearby Turkoman tribes, who didn't hold the Reşwans in esteem.

 During the 1890s, the leader of the tribe Yakup Ragıp protected Armenians from Ottoman massacres.